SarvM/angular-router-navigation-play/hint.md

 `base href why?`

-`` A routed Angular application has one singleton instance of the Router service. ``
+` A routed Angular application has one singleton instance of the Router service. `

+* The order of the routes in the configuration matters and this is by design

+* first-match wins strategy when matching routes

+`Router Outlet`